qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 | 19 | 0 |
 | 20 | 0.002919708 |

-When set the argument **fromIndividualToPop** to be 'mixtureDist', the output list again contains two objects, i.e., one matrix recording the full probability distribution of MOI for individual hosts, and another one recording the probability distribution at the population level.
+When set the argument **fromIndividualToPop** to be 'mixtureDist', the output list again contains two matrices, one recording the full probability distribution of MOI for individual hosts, and a second one recording the probability distribution at the population level.
-The matrix for individual hosts (picking one host as an example):
+The matrix for individual hosts (only listing one host as an example):
 | HostID | NumDBLαTypes | MOI | prob |
 | :--: | :---------: | :--: | :--: |
 | `RS1MRS0432.MID76.76.P6.dec15` | 46 | 1 | 0 |